 Instead of relying on paper processes, organize your files and documents directly in PracticePanther.
 Whether you’re in the office or on your way to a meeting — the cloud-based software makes your important documents accessible from anywhere.

-5 Tips for Lawyer Organization
+5 Lawyer Organization Tips

 1. Assess Current Processes

 Everyone has their own version of organization, but it’s not always effective.
 Take a good, hard look at your current processes and consider what’s working well and what could be improved.
 Simple steps, such as decluttering your desk or tidying up your email inbox, are just part of the process.
-Take it a step further by timing how long it takes you to complete a routine task, like client intake or preparing an invoice.
-Identify and take note of any bottlenecks or items that may delay work progression.

 2. Identify Areas for Improvement